Jonathunky/everyfruitcase/pages/index.md

 # Hello there!

-P.S.
-WELL, I've just checked analytics, and it seems like people are visiting this website!
-Which means I have to improve a lot here.
+Update: WELL, I've just checked analytics, and it seems like people are visiting this website!
+Which means I have to improve a lot of stuff.
 Glad to see you here btw!

 I am currently refactoring the code of this website, and I will update the collections as soon as I'm done with that.
 Promise!
 Sorry for the delays.

 -----------

-Why?
+Why this exists?

 You may have heard about [EveryMac](https://everymac.com/), the old-school yet functional catalogue of Apple devices, complete with specs, order numbers, and more.
 You may have also used [Bandbreite](https://bandbreite.watch/), a sleek and modern app for collecting Apple Watch bands.